openbaton/docs/docs/vim-instance.md

 ![register a new PoP][register-new-pop]

-Once the VIM instance is registered, it will appear on the list of available PoPs.
+Once the VIM instance is registered, it will appear on the list of available PoPs, filled with the information regarding the available images, networks and flavors.
 At this point the VIM/PoP can be included in your Network Service Descriptors.

-**_Please note that the name chosen must be unique and will be used to refer the VimInstance_.**
+**_Please note that the name chosen must be unique inside the project and will be used to refer the VimInstance_.**

 For more information about the dashboard see: [OpenBaton Dashboard]

 ## What are the supported VIM types?